 Sexing

-Extremely difficult to sex but it is believed that the females have a rounder body shape.
+Sexing Thorny catfish is quite challenging, but it is generally believed that females have a rounder body shape compared to males.

 Breeding

-As of yet there are no reliable reports of the Thorny catfish breeding in the aquarium, in the wild they are substrate spawners with both parents taking on the care duties of the nest.
+There are currently no reliable reports of Thorny catfish breeding successfully in aquariums.
+In the wild, they are substrate spawners, with both parents involved in caring for the eggs and the nest.

 Did you know?